-With an abundance of sugar snap peas in our gardens still producing this month, we’ve frozen some in bags to enjoy later.
-While I am a proponent of home-canning, a surplus of these peas should be frozen instead of canned.
-Most freezer preserving guides don’t include sugar snap or snow peas, so we’ll provide the how-to-freeze directions here.
+An abundance of sugar snap peas are in gardens everywhere this month, so you may need to freeze some to enjoy later.
+Even if you’re a proponent of home-canning, you probably agree that the way to preserve fresh peas from the garden should be freezing instead of canning.
+Most freezer preserving guides don’t include sugar snap or snow peas, so we’ll provide the easy how-to-freeze directions here.

 Both snow peas and sugar snap peas have edible pods.
 Pick ripe pea pods from the vine every few days to ensure tender, crunchy freshness.
 Harvest snow peas when the peas in the pod have just begun to form and the pod remains tender and flat.
 Harvest sugar snap peas from the vine once the peas have begun to fatten, causing the pod to round.

 Pinch off the ends and pull to remove the strings along the seams of the pods before eating or freezing.
 The fresh peas can now be eaten raw, stir-fried, steamed, stored in a plastic bag in the refrigerator for two weeks or frozen.